Six issues facing African teams before World Cup

 After his infamous goalline handball deep into extra-time at Soccer City in Johannesburg 12 years ago, former Liverpool and Barcelona forward Luis Suarez will be a marked man when the two sides meet again.

-The incident is one of the most controversial in World Cup history, even if Suarez' gleeful celebrations are a bigger crime for many than his actual 'save'.
+The incident is one of the most controversial in World Cup history, even if Suarez's gleeful celebrations are a bigger crime for many than his actual 'save'.

 Now 35, should he take to the field against the West Africans, then every tackle on him should be worth keeping your eyes on in Africa's stand-out group match.